Understanding Your Pelvic Health

 Bathroom Mistakes

-• Sit properly with feet flat on the floor.
+✔ Sit with your feet flat on the floor for better alignment.

 Eating the Wrong Foods

-Certain foods can irritate your bladder and pelvic area, leading to discomfort and issues.
-To support your pelvic health, consider:
+Some foods can irritate your bladder and pelvic region, leading to discomfort and potential issues.
+Support your pelvic health by:

 Making Positive Changes For Better Pelvic Health